cindylimsy/cl16908/docs/index.md

 After working hours, I enjoy playing the bass and electric guitar, basketball, video games and experiencing amazing views from fieldtrips!

+You can find posts about my research adventures [here](https://cindylim.com/research.html)!
 For more random ramblings and/or research progress, follow me on [Twitter](https://twitter.com/swarls_lim) or [Mastodon](https://mastodon.lol/@swarls_lim) since that seems like less of a dumpster fire these days.

 ---